 - In a separate container, mix 1/2 cup of warm water with 1/2 tsp baking soda and dissolve.

-- Gently stir baking soda/water mixture into glue.
+- Gently stir baking soda/water mixture into glue. * this is different from traditional saline recipe.

 - Add 1 tbsp of saline solution to mixture.